Hoi An Ancient Town is incredibly pretty, especially at night.

 8. Eat Com Ga

 Com ga is the third member of Hoi An’s holy trinity of regional Vietnamese food, and it may be my favorite.
 It’s basically Vietnam’s version of Hainanese chicken rice, which was brought to Quang Nam Province by Chinese traders from Hainan.

 Com ga is made with shredded poached chicken, seasoned pilaf rice, green papaya and carrot strands, fresh herbs, and a tasty bowl of chicken broth that may or may not contain bits of offal and congealed blood.
 It’s absolutely delicious and one of my favorite things to eat in Hoi An.

-I’ve tried com ga at a few places in Hoi An but my favorite was definitely Long Com Ga, a small restaurant tucked away in an alley in the Ancient Town.
+I’ve tried com ga at a few places in Hoi An but my favorite was definitely Long Com Ga, a small restaurant tucked away in an alley in the Old Town.
 Their com ga was the tastiest for me and served with different types of offal.

 Where to Try It: Long Com Ga, Com Ga Ba Buoi